sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Debugging_and_Profiling/Managing_Memory_and_Finding_Leaks.md

 ## Contents

-Let's start with a clarification: we're talking memory, _not_ storage in this section.
+{{% alert title="⚠️ Warning" color="primary" %}}Let's start with a clarification: we're talking memory, _not_ storage in this section.
 Memory, sometimes called RAM, is the volatile location in which your app and its data are retained while they're being processed by the CPU.
 Storage is the long-term location where app data is retained while you're not using the app or device.
 In a desktop computer, the distinction is a bit easier: memory is done with chips; storage is done with the hard drive, floppy disk, or CD-ROM.

 In a mobile device, both memory and storage are implemented as chips.
 Storage uses Flash memory chips, slow, but such chips don't lose their contents when power is removed.
-Memory uses RAM-style chips (DRAM, etc.), which are fast but volatile (contents lost when power removed).
+Memory uses RAM-style chips (DRAM, etc.), which are fast but volatile (contents lost when power removed).{{% /alert %}}

 CPUs in smartphones and tablets are amazingly advanced.
 The JavaScript Core and V8 interpreters that Titanium uses are quite fast and well-optimized for mobile apps.
 Computation speed is rarely an issue with apps these days.
 Memory is typically the largest bottleneck, a factor you'll need to actively manage as your apps grow in complexity.